-There are multiple design and testing standards to address these considerations.
+There are multiple design and testing standards to address the design and validation testing of a hard sided case.
 Having a base understanding of these standards will aid in the design of any reusable packaging project, as well as establishing validation testing needed to prove out performance after the package is deployed.
 The following is a summary of several of the most commonly recognized agency and industry test and design standards that are relevant to hard sided plastic cases.

 Military Standards – MIL-STD

 Military Standards, or MIL-STD, are engineering requirements, design criteria, and testing methods approved by the U.S. Department of Defense in order to meet their objectives for protective packaging.
 These standards are numerous and cover a variety of test and design criteria.
 Everything from drop test heights and impact surfaces to carrying weight limits per person, even per hand, are covered.